Fully understand PCB components: parts, codes and functions.

 Power source: Choosing the type of power source that is best for your device is crucial when it comes to a power supply.
 You can select between an AC input and a DC input depending on where you plan to use your gadget.

 Electric loads are more like electrical components that use electricity.
 It’s distinct from an energy-producing power source like a battery or generator.
-Loads on a PCB include things like lights and appliances.
+Loads on a PCB include things like lights and appliances. - Types of electronic circuits.

 Many kinds of electronic circuits exist.
 Among the most significant ones are the following: